Class-Action Lawsuit Against Former USC Gynecologist Dr. Tyndall Grows to 27 Women Alleging Sexual Violations

 Your protection is Hagens Berman’s top priority.
 We welcome any information, and those who contact our firm may remain anonymous in their potential case.
 Hagens Berman will request that the Court permit our clients to proceed anonymously as a Jane Doe.
 Our attorneys have experience in protecting plaintiffs who wish to remain anonymous, both as whistleblowers and as survivors of sexual misconduct.

-Attorneys at Hagens Berman achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state in 1985.
+Attorneys at Hagens Berman achieved a nationwide sexual harassment settlement on behalf of 16,000 women and also tried the first ever sexual harassment case in Washington state.
 The firm represents multiple women on behalf of a class of all victims who were harassed or otherwise assaulted by Harvey Weinstein, seeking to hold him and his co-conspirators accountable for a years-long pattern of sexual harassment and cover-ups.

 Recent news headlines have brought these heinous acts to the forefront, and many victims have bravely stepped forward to tell their stories.
 Hagens Berman continues this fight, working to help achieve justice for those who have been victim to sexual violation, and enforce systemic change.
 Tell us about your case.